georgeeburt/portfolio/README.md

 pnpm dev
 ```

-You can then access the appplication in your browser at http://localhost:3000.
+You can then access the application in your browser at http://localhost:3000.

 ## License